AlexwellChen/Dependable-melody-player/README.md

 ## The protocol

-msgId 1: increase the volumn

-msgId 2: decrease the volumn

-msgId 3: mute the melody

-msgId 4: pause the melody

-msgId 5: change the positive key msg.buff = new value (buffer size = 1)

-msgId 6: change the negative key msg.buff = new value (buffer size = 1)

-msgId 7: change the bpm msg.buff = new value (buffer size = 3)

-msgId 8: reset the key and tempo

-<s>msgId 121: Response to detect member.</s>

-We might use msgId 121 later.

-msgId 122: Detect member in the network.

-msgId 123: Declare Leadership.

-msgId 124: response to leader requirement. msg.nodeId = leader's rank, msg.buff=myRank

-msgId 125: reset the bpm to 120 and key to 0, nodeid is leader's rank.

-msgId 126: send board number in current network. msg.buff = number of board

-msgId 127: Claim for leadership. msg.nodeId = myRank.

 | msgId      | msg.nodeId | msg.buff | Usage | State |
 | ----------- | ----------- | ----------- | ----------- | ----------- |
 | 1 | NaN | NaN | Increase the volum | Master |